nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Add functionality for the usage of items collected by the player

 ### 3. What tasks are blocked waiting on another team member?
+* N/A

+## Week 3

+### 1. What tasks did I work on / complete?

+* Clifton Francis
+	* Decided to work on Main Menu.
+I will be applying the design command pattern for the buttons.
+	* Went through the Creating a Main Menu Unity tutorial
+	* Looked into designing a main menu using just code as opposed to Unity's GUI.
+	* Design concepts for Level 5
+* Animesh Grover

+* Watcharit Maharutainont

+* Phani Teja Kantamneni

+### 2. What am I planning to work on next?

+* Clifton Francis
+	* Implement the game's main menu with the command design pattern
+	* Begin implementing level 5
+* Animesh Grover

+* Watcharit Maharutainont

+* Phani Teja Kantamneni

+### 3. What tasks are blocked waiting on another team member?
+* Phani was having issues placing items in a location relative to the player's coordinates.
+	* Clifton will help with finding out how to implement this functonality.